cole-st-john/vscode-sigmaxim-smartassembly/README.md

 ## NO LONGER MAINTAINED

 > Following my leaving Sigmaxim Inc. in Feb 2024, and given the proprietary nature of the language, I will no longer be actively maintaining this repo.
-Please reach out if you would like help forking it and continuing development. - Cole St John
+Please reach out if you would like to continue its development. - Cole St John

 ## Automation with SIGMAXIM SMARTASSEMBLY in CREO Parametric